Sônia Braga: International crossover and Hollywood career (1980s–1990s)

+Return to Brazil and contemporary projects (1999–present)

 In 1999, after nearly 20 years away from Brazilian television, the actress made a cameo in the first 15 chapters of the soap opera Força de um Desejo (1999), by Gilberto Braga and Alcides Nogueira, in the role of Helena Silveira, mother of characters Fábio Assunção and Selton Mello.
 In 2001, she joined the cast of Memórias Póstumas directed by André Klotzel, based on The Posthumous Memoirs of Bras Cubas by Machado de Assis.
 For her performance in this film, she won the Kikito award for best supporting actress at the Gramado Film Festival.

-In 2001 Braga appeared in Angel Eyes, a romantic drama film directed by Luis Mandoki and starring Jennifer Lopez.
-In 2002, she appeared in American Family, a PBS series created by Gregory Nava that follows the lives of a Latino family in Los Angeles.
+In 2001, Braga appeared in Angel Eyes, a romantic drama film directed by Luis Mandoki and starring Jennifer Lopez.
+That same year, she had a recurring role as Maria Diega Reyes in the television series Sex and the City.
+In 2002, she appeared in American Family, a PBS series created by Gregory Nava that follows the lives of a Latino family in Los Angeles, and in the crime film Empire.
+In 2005, she had a recurring role in the series Alias.
+She also guest-starred in episodes of series including George Lopez, Law & Order, CSI: Miami, Ghost Whisperer, and Brothers and Sisters among others.
 In 2006, she returned to work in Globo's telenovela Páginas da Vida, playing sculptor Tônia.
 In 2010, she starred in the episode "A Adultera da Urca" of the miniseries As Cariocas, and in 2011, made a cameo in Tapas & Beijos.

 Braga had a recurring role as Lorraine Correia in the sixth season of the series Royal Pains.
 Braga's scenes were filmed on location in Mexico and her episodes were aired in August 2014.
-In 2016, she appeared in Netflix's Marvel show Luke Cage as Rosario Dawson's mother.
+In 2016, she appeared in Netflix's Marvel Netflix series Luke Cage as Rosario Dawson's mother.

 Braga received positive reviews for her film Aquarius when it premiered at the 2016 Cannes Film Festival.
 Braga plays a widow and retired music writer who lives in the titular apartment complex and refuses to leave when developers offer her a buy-out.
 Though the film did not earn an Oscar nomination for Braga, it did contend for Best Foreign Film at France's Cesar Awards and the Independent Spirit Awards.
 She ranked in the top five in IndieWire's 2016 critics' poll for Academy Award for Best Actress.
+She also appeared in the films Wonder (2017), Bacurau (2019), Fatima (2020), and The First Omen (2024).
 In 2020, The New York Times ranked her #24 in its list of the 25 Greatest Actors of the 21st Century.